-The purpose of the Waterloo Coin Society (WCS), which was founded in 1959, is to encourage and promote the collection and study of coins, tokens, paper money, medals, badges, trade money, and other currency related collectibles; to cultivate fraternal relations among collectors; to encourage and assist new collectors, with special consideration to Junior Members; and to acquire and dispense numismatic knowledge.
+The purpose of the Waterloo Coin Society (W.C.S.), which was founded in 1959, is to encourage and promote the collection and study of coins, tokens, paper money, medals, badges, trade money, and other currency related collectibles; to cultivate fraternal relations among collectors; to encourage and assist new collectors, with special consideration to junior members; and to acquire and dispense numismatic knowledge.

-The WCS is based in the heart of South Western Ontario and meets year-round on the second Tuesday of every month at 7:30 p.m. (doors open at 6:30 p.m.) usually wrapping up around 9:30pm.
+The W.C.S. is based in the heart of southwestern Ontario and meets year-round on the second Tuesday of every month at 7:30 p.m. (doors open at 6:30 p.m.) usually wrapping up around 9:30 p.m.
 Meetings are open to the public and we encourage guests and visitors to attend.
 Hope to see you soon!

 Our Affiliations and Commitment to Numismatics

 Our members come from all walks of life with varied interests and knowledge levels.
 Many are involved in local area coin clubs and other numismatic organizations.
-We have built a solid foundation and reputation as one of the most active clubs in Ontario over the past 55 years.
+We have built a solid foundation and reputation as one of the most active clubs in Ontario over the past 65 years.
 Our primary focus is enjoyment of the hobby through education, fun and fellowship.
 Each two hour monthly membership meeting consists of a guest speaker or multimedia presentation, member dealer tables, a 50 lot auction, door prize draws, refreshments and much more.

 Membership Benefits and Application

-WCS 2014 Promotional Flyer
+W.C.S.
+Promotional Flyer